 It’s no secret that medical care is expensive.
 When you are involved in an accident, you need medical attention right away.
 Unfortunately, you might not always be able to pay for that care right away.
 While the at-fault party is supposed to pay for your medical bills after an accident, they don’t have to make those payments immediately.
 Instead, you may need to wait months or even years to get money from your legal case.

 What happens when you can’t pay medical bills, and you’re waiting for money from the at-fault party?
 Will those bills just go to collections?
-Likely not—if your personal injury attorney takes action on your behalf to send a “letter of protection.”
+Likely not, if your personal injury attorney takes action on your behalf to send a “letter of protection.”

-Why would I need a letter of protection?
+Do I need a letter of protection?

 Sometimes your health insurance will refuse to pay for medical care when they believe the at-fault person or entity should be paying for your medical expenses.
 But, the at-fault person may also dispute that they should have to pay for your treatment too.
 While these two insurance companies fight about this issue, you end up having to either wait for medical care because you can’t afford it or pay for the services yourself outright.

 A letter of protection allows you to essentially pause any obligation you may have to pay the hospital while you work through your legal case.
 It takes some pressure off while you focus on your legal case while getting the medical help you need.
 While John Foy & Associates handles your case, we can write you a letter of protection so you don’t have to worry.

 Should I pay for all my medical expenses after a car accident?